YaashickSriram/QA-SaaS---I/README.md

 Clone the repository and install dependencies using npm install.
 Run tests using npm test.
 View test reports in the playwright-report directory.
+Explore source code files for detailed implementation implementations

+Clone the repository and install dependencies using npm install.
+Run tests using npm test.
+View test reports in the playwright-report directory.
-Explore source code files for detailed implementation.
+Explore source code files for detailed implementation implementations